-Choose menu "Wireless $\rightarrow$ MAC Filtering", you can control the wireless access by configuring the Wireless MAC Address Filtering function, shown in Figure 4-21.
+Choose menu "Wireless \rightarrow MAC Filtering", you can control the wireless access by configuring the Wireless MAC Address Filtering function, shown in Figure 4-21.

 Wireless MAC Filtering

-Wireless MAC Filtering: Disabled Enable
+Wireless MAC Filtering: Disabled Ena able

 Filtering Rules

-One contraction of the station of ed by any enabled en tries in the list to access.
+Deny the stations specifie ed by any enabled en tries in the list to access.

-Allow the stations specified ed by any enabled en tries in the list to access.
+Allow the stations specifie ed by any enabled en tries in the list to access.

 ID MAC Address Status Description Modify

 Add New Enable All Disable All Delete All

 Previous Next